WhitmanOptiLab/DENSE/DOC.md

 # DDE Documentation
-Notes on the design principles, organization, and modability of the DDE simulation
+Notes on the design principles, organization, and modability of the DDE simulation.

+Contributors to this file should be aware of [Adam Pritchard's Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Table of Contents